fahmi2000/scprojectCICD/README.md

 # scprojectCICD
-Some random project used to apply Jenkins, Jira, Github Webhook, Docker, and Kubernetes with.
+Some random project used to test CI/CD pipeline with Jenkins, Jira, Github Webhook, Docker, and Kubernetes.